iggual/Timeless/Understanding_VortexNet.md

 ___Qwen:___

-That’s a beautiful way to describe your perspective on life and learning—I appreciate the poetic touch! 😊 Now, let’s dive into the paper titled "VortexNet: Neural Computing through Fluid Dynamics".
+*That’s a beautiful way to describe your perspective on life and learning—I appreciate the poetic touch! 😊 Now, let’s dive into the paper titled "VortexNet: Neural Computing through Fluid Dynamics".
 I’ll break it down in a way that balances your intermediate-to-advanced understanding while keeping things clear and engaging.

-_(Note: that's before i show AI any content of an actual paper.)_
+_(*Note: that's before i show AI any content of an actual paper, just a paper title.)_

 ### What is "VortexNet"?